Wehrmachtbefehlshaber

 The Wehrmachtbefehlshaber (Note: Also spelled Wehrmachtsbefehlshaber) (lit.
 'Military Commander' (Note: Originally translated as the Department of Defence Commander)) was the German chief military position in countries occupied by the Wehrmacht which were headed by a civilian administration.
 The main responsibilities of this position were military security in the area and command of the defense in case of attack or invasion.
 The Wehrmachtbefehlshaber also had a judicial function, as he served as judge in German military courts.
-He had no control over Army units, but was responsible for the housing of troops.
+He had no control over German Army units, but was responsible for the housing of troops.
 In the occupied territories of the Soviet Union, the Wehrmachtsbefehlshaber was also responsible for securing the occupied territories, protecting transport links, and recording the crops.

 Wehrmachtbefehlshaber in the occupied areas

 Balkan

 Following the Invasion of Yugoslavia, the commander of the 12th Army was designated "Commander-in-Chief of the German troops in the Balkans", which was later renamed Wehrmachtbefehlshaber Südost.